IceHe/lib/snips/books/design-patterns.md

 Intent

-- Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
+- Without violating encapsulation, **capture and externalize an object's internal state so that the object can be restored to this state later**.

 _Also Known As_